apoapse1/Librum-for-Skyrim-VR/README.md

 <div align="center">"Certainly seems like I'll have to treat this like a new game rather than the skyrim I've come to know."</div>

+<div align="center">"The work you're all doing is quite amazing.
+So far I've had a blast with the modlist.
+Makes Skyrim feel like a new game."</div>

 ## Technical Requirements
 Librum is fairly technically intensive, but in line with standard Skyrim VR graphics enhancements.
 Your mileage will certainly vary -- I can only provide my own specs, but I imagine you will find good performance on a weaker system.